terminalcloud/apps/docs/tarantula.md

 ## About Tarantula

-Tarantula is

-Tarantula is a free tool for managing software testing.
+**Tarantula** is a free tool for managing software testing.
 It's licensed as open source software under GNU GPLv3.

 Tarantula aims to be the best open source test management tool, especially in:
 - Agile Testing